 A Voice of the Customer (VoC) program helps your business reap the benefits of listening, acting, and responding to what customers say about your brand, product, service, or business location.

-With a VoC program, you can more effectively:
+With a VoC program as part of your customer experience management strategy, you can more effectively:

 - Measure and improve customer experience